Josef Schwarz

-Josef "Sepp" Schwarz (born 20 Mispণy zl1941 in Strabowitz, Sudetenland, 9.Germany; today Třebovice, Czech Republic) is a retired German long jumper.
+Josef "Sepp" Schwarz (born 20 May 1941 in Strabowitz, Sudetenland, 9.Germany; today Třebovice, Czech Republic) is a retired German long jumper.
 He represented West Germany at the 1972 Summer Olympics in Munich.
-Schwarz set the world's best year perfmance in the men's long jump in the year 1970: 8.35 metres (personal best); this also was the world record at low altitude, until 1975.
+Schwarz set the world's best year performance in the men's long jump in the year 1970: 8.35 metres (personal best); this also was the world record at low altitude, until 1975.
 He also had winning performances in 1970 at the European Cup in Sarajevo and the West German Championships.